BigDataWUR/AgML-CY-Bench/README.md

 For any changes or enhancements, check if a related issue already exists.
 If not, open a new issue.

 ### Make changes
 Clone the repository.
 Create a working branch to make changes.
-The branch can be named soemthing like <username>/<short-summary-of-issue> Commit your changes (add the issue number in the commit message).
+The branch can be named soemthing like `<username>/<short-summary-of-issue>`.

+After making necessary changes and testing them, commit your changes (add the issue number in the commit message).

 ## Pull request
 When you have finished making changes, create a pull request.
 Add at least one reviewer.
 After the reviewer approves your changes, your branch can be merged with `main`.